-The operation itself takes about one and a half hours and is under a general anaesthetic.
+The operation itself takes about two hours and is under a general anaesthetic.
 After the operation time is spent in the Recovery Room until you are awake enough to return to the ward.
 You may find that you have an intravenous infusion or 'drip' in your arm for a few hours.
 This is to give you fluids directly into a vein until you feel able to drink, usually later on in the same day.